- CRIMINAL DEFENSE

 Other forms of abuse that can occur in nursing homes include healthcare fraud, where patients are duplicate billed for medical services, overmedication/under-medication, or inadequate care by staff, either in the form of not enough or not properly trained.

 If you feel that your loved one is a victim of any form of elderly abuse don’t hesitate to contact an elder law attorney to share the circumstances of the concern.
 With over thirty years of experience serving as a personal injury lawyer in the Cook County area, we can help you, not only determine whether you have a case but educate you in the steps you can take to make sure your family member does not fall prey to continued mistreatment.

 When it is estimated that only 1 out of every 14 incidents of elder abuse is actually reported, it is important to act in these situations.
 To protect those that are incapable of protecting themselves.
 Our office was established on the belief that every person has the right to the highest level of legal advice; this is especially true of our elderly loved ones.
 As a former state’s attorney Michael has developed a solid reputation for prompt service, aggressive representation and securing the highest possible compensation for clients.
 He personally handles each and every case and when it comes to the delicate nature of elderly abuse cases this can make all the difference in the world.

-Whether you are looking for an elderly abuse lawyer or a nursing home neglect lawyer in or near the Orland Park area, the law offices of Michael J. Brennan will handle your case with respect and dignity.
+Whether you are looking for an elderly abuse lawyer or a nursing home neglect lawyer in or near the Orland Park area, the Michael J. Brennan Injury and Accident Lawyer offices will handle your case with respect and dignity.
 With offices in Chicago and Orland Park, you’ll always have an attorney nearby.
 We will work tirelessly to bring those responsible to justice.
 Call (708) 460-9300 for a free consultation today.